GoogleCloudPlatform/cloud-opensource-java/library-best-practices/JLBP-17.md

 This state is impossible to avoid completely (particularly during the process of rolling out such a breaking change), but the amount of time that the dependency chain is in this state should be minimized.
-Each library in the chain should be prepared for such an upgrade before it starts, and the upgrade should be propagated up the tree in as little time as possible, so that consumers can continue to safely use the rule of depending on the latest version of every package in the tree.
+Each library in the chain should be prepared for such an upgrade before it starts.
+The upgrade should be propagated up the tree in as little time as possible, so that consumers can continue to safely depend on the latest version of every package.